AmadeusITGroup/otter/docs/rules-engine/facts.md

 Note that the runtime fact is only accessible in the ruleset where it has been defined.
 If you create 2 runtime facts in two different rulesets it will be 2 different entities, isolated from each others.

+## Facts available by default

+`o3rCurrentTime` is a fact that represents the current time.
+It is provided by the rules engine as two operators,  `dateInNextMinutes` and `dateNotInNextMinutes` need it in order to execute.
+See [Operators with dependencies](./operators.md#operators-with-dependencies) for more details.